 Information for Prospective MA and PhD Students

-The priority deadline for application to the East Asian Languages and Cultures MA Program is December 7.
-Space permitting, applications will be accepted on a rolling basis until May 31.
+The priority deadline for application to the East Asian Languages and Cultures MA Program is November 30, 2018.
+Space permitting, MA applications will be accepted on a rolling basis until May 31, 2019.

-All applications to EALAC graduate programs, both MA and PhD, are done through the Graduate School of Arts and Sciences online application system.
+All applications to EALAC graduate programs, both MA and PhD, are submitted through the Graduate School of Arts and Sciences online application system.

 - For information about the admissions process, please see the admissions page of the Graduate School of Arts and Sciences (GSAS).

-- For any questions about the application process, please first see the GSAS Admissions FAQ.
+- For any questions about the application process, please first see the GSAS FAQ page.

 - For specific information pertaining to international students, please see the GSAS international applicants page.